maxim-eyengue/MLOps-Zoomcamp-2025/02_experiment-tracking/README.md

 ## 📌 2.1 Experiment tracking introduction

 **Experiment tracking** is the process of keeping track of all relevant information from an ML experiment, which includes: source code, environment, data, model, hyperarameters, metrics, etc. depending on the experiment we're running: tuning hyperparameters or updating the data used, for example.
-An **ML experiment** is the whole process of building a ML model.
+An **ML experiment** is the whole process of building an ML model.
 It is made of many trials.
 Each of them is an **experiment run**.
 Note that a **run artifact** is any file that is associated with an ML run and **experiment metadata** are information about an ML experiment like the source code used, the name of the user, etc.

 Experiment tracking are important for **reproducibility** so others can reproduce our work, **organization** to simplify and ease whatever we are working on and **optimization** to make sure we pick the optimal model in function of our needs that might even change.